-Foldable Chair – The sauna includes a foldable chair that is quite comfortable compared to other chairs included with other models.
+Foldable Chair – The sauna includes a foldable chair that is quite comfortable compared to other chairs included in other models.

-Space Saving – This is a smaller sauna, so saves room even more than larger portable saunas would.
+Space Saving – This is a smaller sauna, so saves room even more than larger saunas would.
 This does, however, mean it isn’t a good fit for larger people.
-It’s built for Asian adults, so more of a kids-size than adult size.
+It’s built for Asian adults, so more kid-size than adult-size.

 Summary: The Ridgeyard is a nice portable sauna for teens, but it can be way too small for adults.
 It has all the basic features a sauna needs but is a cheaper version with high EMF emissions.

-7. Infrared FAR IR Negative Ion Portable Indoor Personal Spa Sauna
+7. Infrared FAR IR NI Portable Indoor Personal Spa Sauna